Ada-Developers-Academy/ada-build/lessons/07-environment-setup/gist-from-atom.md

 ### Part 3
 1. Go back to Atom and paste in your token in the `OAuth token` box
 2. Open up a file in Atom that you would like to create a gist of and press `cmd` + `option` + `g`, name your gist, and then click `Gist It`
+3. You will now have the link to the `gist` you just made in your copy buffer, and can paste it in your homework survey

 ## References
 This Atom package was created by [rpowell](https://github.com/rpowelll), you can find more information in the [gist-it repository](https://github.com/rpowelll/gist-it)